mpvosseller/cdk-cloudfront-invalidator/README.md

 # cdk-cloudfront-invalidator

-`CloudFrontInvalidator` is a a CDK construct that can perform a CloudFront invalidation.
+A CDK construct that can perform a CloudFront invalidation.

-It performs an invalidation when it is first created and any time the `hash` property changes thereafter.
+`CloudFrontInvalidator` performs an invalidation when it is first created and any time the `hash` property changes thereafter.

 As an example you could perform a CloudFront invalidation any time a lambda function changes by setting `hash` to `lambdaFunction.currentVersion.version`.